rackerlabs/technical-blog/_posts/2019-04-18-parse-xml-in-pl-sql.md

 ### Example file

-To explore the preceding options in detail, the example in this post use the file, **Test.xml**.
-To access the file in database, use the **DBA** directory, which is defined in Oracle.
+To explore these options in detail, the example in this post uses the file, **Test.xml**.
+To access the file in the database, use the **DBA** directory, which is defined in Oracle.
 The examples use **XX\_UTL\_DIR** as the reference directory.
 You can use your own directory of choice instead.